I have spent a good deal of my life stuck in a rut of that “I’m not enough” feeling.

 If we feel bad or want to change something about ourselves we need to accept it as a challenge we want to tackle instead of a judgment.

 Or when we feel self judgement we need to see it for what it is.
 Forgive our self.
 And let it go.

 I certainly won’t say I’ve perfected this, but I will say I’ve found a way to believe that I am enough!

-It starts with re-framing what we think is”wrong” to acknowledging a positive view point.
+It started with re-framing what I used to think was “wrong” to acknowledging a positive view point.
 Instead of “I’m too critical of myself and others” I have re-framed it to “I hold myself and others to a very high standard and I’m working on making those standards attainable, giving space to reach those standards and accepting the time it takes”.